-This book is an extract from Sew Organized for the Busy Girl: Tips to Make the Most of Your Time and Space by Heid Staples (aka.
+The summer tourist quilt pattern is an extract from Sew Organized for the Busy Girl: Tips to Make the Most of Your Time and Space by Heid Staples (aka.
 Fabric Mutt) published by Stash Books.
 This book has lots of tips to help you fit sewing into your life, as well as 23 sewing projects too.

-The Summer Tourist Quilt
+Summer Tourist Quilt

 44˝ × 44˝, 12˝ blocks